Miss Molly – Co-owner/Instructor – (2012 – Present)

 Miss Jess – Co-owner/Instructor – (2017 – Present)

 Jessica Ames was born and raised in Terrace, British Columbia.
-Before starting dance in 2004 with Sophia Palahicky’s Dance Studio “Eurhythmics”, she was a provincial level gymnast with the Terrace Peaks Gymnastics Club.
+Before starting her dance career in 2004 with Sophia Palahicky’s Dance Studio “Eurhythmics”, she was a provincial level gymnast with the Terrace Peaks Gymnastics Club.
 She started her professional dance training in 2009 with the Arts Umbrella Professional Dance Program in Vancouver, BC under the artistic direction of Artemis Gordon.
 Jessica holds a Diploma in Dance attained from Vancouver Community College in which she graduated in 2012.
+Jessica is a Certified Canadian Teacher’s Association (CDTA) Jazz, Modern, and Ballet Teacher and is currently in her 2nd year of the Associated Dance Arts for Professional Teachers (ADAPT) 3 year Certificate Program, learning from Canadian dance legends, Brian and Faye Foley at their ADAPT Teacher Training School in Toronto.
+Jessica will graduate as a Certified ADAPT Teacher in the summer of 2020 which will certify her to prepare her students for ADAPT – Jazz Exams.

-Miss Jess has taught and choreographed for the following dance schools, Essence of Dance Inc., Surrey, BC, Arts Umbrella, Vancouver, BC, iDance, Vancouver BC, Harbour Dance Studios, Nanaimo, BC, Wesbrook Community Centre, UBC, Danzmode, Burnaby, BC, North Shore Academy of Dancing, North Vancouver, BC, and Dance Co-Marlowe Windsor, Vancouver BC.
+Miss Jess has taught and choreographed for the following dance schools, Essence of Dance Inc., Surrey, BC, Arts Umbrella, Vancouver, BC, iDance, Vancouver BC, Harbour Dance Studios, Nanaimo, BC, Wesbrook Community Centre, UBC, Danzmode, Burnaby, BC, North Shore Academy of Dancing, North Vancouver, BC, and Dance Co-Marlowe Windsor, Vancouver BC and Free Elements Dance Studio, Terrace BC.

 Currently, Miss Jess is the Co-owner of Free Elements Dance Studio, in Terrace BC.
-This Season she will be teaching Youth Company Ballet, Junior Company Ballet, Pointe, and Modern, Senior Company Ballet, Pointe, and Modern, Company Acro, General Intermediate Acro, General Intermediate Modern, General Intermediate 2 Ballet, General Intermediate 3 Ballet, General Senior Ballet.
-Miss Jess also co-directs Company Choreography Rehearsals with Molly Boyetchko.
+For the 2019/2020 Season she will be teaching Senior, Junior, and Youth Company Ballet/Pointe, Sr/Jr Company Acro, Sr/Jr Company Modern, General Intermediate Modern, General Jr/Inter/Senior Acro and Miss Jess will co-direct the Free Elements Company Choreography Rehearsals and Masterclassses with Molly Boyetchko.

 Miss Emily – Instructor – (2018 – Present)